 Look for a plant called herb robert, or stinky bob as it is also known.
 This common plant has pink flowers and is visible from April until the beginning of September.
 The alternative name becomes apparent when you sniff the flower in summer!

-To arrange a special event or activity in this forest, you should contact the recreation manager, Forest Service NI at Garvagh Forest Office.
+To arrange a special event or activity in this forest, you should contact the recreation manager in the forest.
 Such activities may include sporting events or educational visits.

 Occasionally there may be restricted access to parts of the forest for work or other forest operations.
 Please adhere to safety signage which will be posted for your safety.

 About this forest

 The forest is home not only to plants, but also many birds and animals, including red squirrels, hares, finches and coal tits.
-The wildlife pond near the Forest Office is becoming a haven for many aquatic species; especially frogs.
+The wildlife pond is a haven for many aquatic species; especially frogs.